jrbrayjr2006/rest-cloud-producer-contract/README.md

 ### The Producer

 The producer exposes a REST endpoint for consumers.
+See the GitHub Repo for [Consumer Contract Testing](https://github.com/jrbrayjr2006/rest-cloud-consumer-contract).

 ## Testing

-This section describes important aspects of Spring Cloud Stream and Spring Cloud Contract testing.
+This section describes important aspects of Spring Cloud Contract producer testing, including generating the stub.

 - Abstract contract base test class
 - Contract (YAML, Groovy, Java, or Kotlin)